columbia/PrivateKube/simulator/README.md

-## Introduce Privacy Budget Scheduling Simulator
+## Privacy Budget Scheduling Simulator

-This simulator studies various scheduling algorithms given differential privacy budget constrains.
-It includes round-robin, first-come-first-serve, DPF algorithms.
-For more background about this problem, please refer to our PrivateKube paper.
+Our microbenchmark evaluation of the DPF privacy budget scheduling algorithm uses a simulator, whose code is available here.
+This simulator supports controlled evaluation of several scheduling algorithms we develop for differential privacy budgets, including: round-robin, first-come-first-serve, and DPF algorithms.
+For more information about the algorithms and our evaluation, please refer to our [PrivateKube paper](https://columbia.github.io/PrivateKube/papers/osdi2021privatekube.pdf).

-In addition to differential privacy, the simulator also considers other computational resources, such as CPU and memory.

 ## Setup